wren-lang/wren/doc/site/embedding/slots-and-handles.markdown

     WrenType wrenGetSlotType(WrenVM* vm, int slot);

 This returns an enum defining what type of value is in the slot.
 It only covers the primitive values that are supported by the C API.
-Thinks like ranges and instances of classes come back as `WREN_TYPE_UNKNOWN`.
+Things like ranges and instances of classes come back as `WREN_TYPE_UNKNOWN`.
 If you want to move that kind of data between Wren and C, you'll have to pull the object apart into simple primitive values first or use a [foreign class][].